To provide a sustainable supply of forest resources to Alaskans.

 Target #1: Provide Alaskan firms in Southern Southeast Alaska (SSE) with the maximum volume of state timber sustainably available.

-2. The Ketchikan office is both our highest revenue producing office and historically sold 75% of the annual timber volume.
+3. The Ketchikan office continues to be our highest revenue producing office, selling 84% of the annual timber volume.

 Target #2: Provide Alaskan firms outside of Southern Southeast Alaska with supply that meets demand.